Mandy Moore: ‘This Is Us’ Season Finale Is Just Rebecca And Jack

 While Mandy Moore didn’t say if the This Is Us finale will finally reveal Jack’s cause of death, here’s what we do know: The final episode is titled “Moonshadow.”
 This Is Us fans know Mandy Moore’s character still wears the moon-shaped necklace her late husband gave her back in the late 1980s, despite the fact that she is remarried to his best friend Miguel (Jon Huertas) in the present day.

-TV Guide posted the synopsis of the upcoming This Is Us episode:
+TV Guide posted the synopsis of the upcoming This Is Us episode.

 “In the first-season finale, Jack heads to Cleveland to make things right with Rebecca on the night of her first big gig with the band.
 Then, Randall, Kate, and Kevin make big decisions about their futures.”